mozilla/legal-docs/en/subscription_services_privacy_notice.md

 ## Things You Should Know

-__Firefox Account information.__ These Services require a Firefox Account, which sends Mozilla your email address, locale, and IP address.
+__Firefox account information.__ These Services require a Firefox account, which sends Mozilla your email address, locale, and IP address.
 Learn more about [Firefox Account data practices](https://www.mozilla.org/privacy/firefox/#firefox-accounts-join-firefox).

 __Payment information.__ When you subscribe to the Services, you will send payment through one of our third-party payment providers: Stripe, Apple, PayPal, or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and the status of your account’s subscription.
 Mozilla does not store your full payment details.